polysyllabic/chaos/README.md

 lag and disconnections, as well as chat/OBS overlay issues.
 Some of these performance issues may be reduced by running the chatbot on a different computer to lighten the Pi's workload.

-*Why did Chaos stop working after I updated my Pi?*
+## Troubleshooting
+*TCC is selecting the wrong menu options / Some mods are still enabled*

+*The Last of Us: Part II* (and Part 1) use a menu system that remembers the last place you exited the menu.
+If you forget to return all menus to the top of each menu page, TCC will put the items in the wrong place.
+It can also get off if the chaos engine attempts to start or remove a mod when the game is not accepting commands (e.g., in a death animation).
+Remember, the engine has no way of knowing what's going on in the game, so it's on you to remember to pause the game when you enter one of these input-blocking moments.
+If you forget, you'll need to go into the menus and reset things to their proper state by hand.

+*The Pi suddenly reboots*

+The most likely reason is insufficient power to the Pi.
+The USB output from a PlayStation normally supplies enough power to run the Pi directly.
+However, if you have adopted a chained hardware setup, e.g., though a Besavior controller, it does _not_ have enough power to run both the Besavior and the Pi.
+It may deliver enough juice for you to boot the Pi, but it will likely fail once chaos and chaosface start actively running, which will increase the power draw.
+To fix this, you need to supply external power to the Pi.
+See the instructions for the Besavior controller above for one way to do this.

+*Chaos stops working after you update your Pi*

 TCC uses a hacked version of the raw-gadget kernel module.
-If you updated the kernel to a newer version, the old kernel module will now be incompatible with the new one.
+If you've updated the kernel to a newer version, the old kernel module will now be incompatible with the new one.
 You can manually rebuild the module with these commands:

 ```bash
 cd